shaytsaban/economics-acc-colman/README.md

 ### Acknowledgments
 We appreciate your engagement and commitment to making this course a success. 🎓

-For questions or additional resources, feel free to explore the repository further or contact the course team.
+For questions or additional resources, feel free to explore the repository further or contact Dr. Tsaban.